MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 > [!div class="checklist"]
 > * An instance of [Machine Learning Server ](../what-is-machine-learning-server.md) installed with the Python option.<br/>&nbsp;
 > * Familiarity with Python.
 [Here's a video tutorial](https://mva.microsoft.com/en-us/training-courses/introduction-to-programming-with-python-8360?l=lqhuMxFz_8904984382).<br/>&nbsp;
-> * Familiarity with Jupyter notebooks.
+> * Familiarity with Jupyter Notebooks.
 Learn [how to load sample Python notebooks](how-to-revoscalepy-jupyter-nb-config.md).

 ## Example code

-The example for this quickstart is stored in a Jupyter notebook.
+The example for this quickstart is stored in a Jupyter Notebook.
 This notebook format allows you to not only see the code alongside detailed explanations, but also allows you to try out the code.